OSGeo/gdal/doc/source/programs/gdal_mdim_mosaic.rst

 :ref:`Multidimensional VRT (Virtual Dataset) <vrt_multidimensional>` format,
 or in a more conventional multidimensional format such as :ref:`raster.netcdf` or :ref:`raster.zarr`.

+Wildcards '*', '?' or '['] of :cpp:func:`VSIGlob` can be used for input dataset
+names, even on files located on network file systems such as /vsis3/, /vsigs/, /vsiaz/, etc.
+Alternatively if a input dataset name is prefixed by the `@` character, it will be assumed to contain the list of actual dataset names (one per line) to use as input datasets.

 To create a mosaic from an array, certain structural constraints apply to all contributing arrays from the input datasets: